Roxburgh Branch: Closure and demolition

 Track sets were railed to either of Manuka station further down the branch for temporary storage or to Kakapuaka station south of Balclutha on the Main South Line where further Winter Employment Scheme men were employed dismantling these removed track sets.
-By mid-November 1968 removal was approaching the 40 mile peg, about five miles north of Beaumont (in the Beaumont gorge between Craig Flat and Beaumont).
+By mid-November 1968 removal was approaching the 40-mile peg, about five miles north of Beaumont (in the Beaumont gorge between Craig Flat and Beaumont).
 Work then ceased due to a labour shortage as seasonal workers went back to work in local freezing works.
-A weed spray train ran as far as Beaumont on Monday 11 November 1968, which by then has its all train stop board at 34 miles 37 chains, between Craigellachie and Beaumont (the line from here to the end of rails near the 40 mile peg being worked as an extended Way and Works siding).
-Through the New Zealand summer of 1969 the line was effectively still complete to the forty mile peg, about five miles past Beaumont up the Beaumont Gorge.
+A weed spray train ran as far as Beaumont on Monday 11 November 1968, which by then had its all train stop board at 34 miles 37 chains, between Craigellachie and Beaumont (the line from here to the end of rails near the 40 mile peg being worked as an extended Way and Works siding).
+Through the summer of 1969 the line was effectively still complete to the 40-mile peg, about five miles past Beaumont up the Beaumont Gorge.
 Further back up the line, by February 1969 it was reported that the Roxburgh station was derelict without a window left in place and the goods shed was being demolished.
 Millers Flat station at the time though was still well preserved, to be used as a temporary hotel for a while due to the towns official one burning down.

 In April 1969 discussions were had with Pacific Scrap of Auckland with a view to them removing the then remaining 40 mi of the branch.
 Pacific Scrap officials did a velocipede trip up the line for scrap assessment in early May 1969 and a contract was subsequently let to them.
 Removal of the line recommenced on a six-day-a-week basis from mid-May 1969.
-The last work train had left Beaumont by early June 1969 hauled by a DJ locomotive.
+The last work train had left Beaumont by early June 1969 hauled by a DD^{J} locomotive.
 By early July 1969 the rail line had been removed from under the State Highway 8 road overbridge, tunnel and SH8 level crossing of Big Hill.
 By late July 1969 removal of the line was nearing Lawrence with the last train ever leaving Lawrence by early August 1969.
 By mid-September 1969, Waitahuna too had seen its last train.
-By the end of October 1969 the last trains had moved through the Manuka Gorge and its tunnel, the Mount Stuart Tunnel.
+By the end of October 1969, the last trains had moved through the Manuka Gorge and its tunnel, the Mount Stuart Tunnel.
 The final section into Clarksville was lifted on 24 November 1969.
 The mainline junction points and siding at Clarksville was finally removed on 29 July 1970 and so ended the Roxburgh Branch.
 Removal of some bridge structures further back up the line, for example, the Waitahuna bridge, continued past this date into 1970, until the local Inspector of Permanent Way was satisfied the line had been demolished to "Railways Department standards".